mathieuhays/uptime/README.md

 ## Development

-Recommended install:
+### Tools

-`go install github.com/air-verse/air@latest`
+- Air: `go install github.com/air-verse/air@latest`

-Running the `air` command in the root directory should compile/run the binary with auto-reloading enabled

-The website will be accessible on `http://localhost:8081` (can also be accessed through :8080 to bypass the air proxy)
+- GoSec: `go install github.com/securego/gosec/v2/cmd/gosec@latest`
+- StaticCheck: `go install honnef.co/go/tools/cmd/staticcheck@latest`

+### Running locally

+I use the `air` command to run the app locally.
+It'll make the HTTP server accessible on http://localhost:8081 and handle auto-reloading.

+The air command should generate a tmp folder.
+Running the app should create an uptime.db file in there and run all the migrations.